google/WebFundamentals/src/content/en/updates/2018/05/first-input-delay.md

 In general, input delay (or input latency) happens because the browser's main thread is busy doing something else, so it can't (yet) respond to the user.
-One common reason this might happen is the browser is busy parsing and executing a really large JavaScript file your app told it to download.
-While it's doing that, it can't run your event listener because the JavaScript it's parsing and executing might tell it to do something else.
+One common reason this might happen is the browser is busy parsing and executing a large JavaScript file loaded by your app.
+While it's doing that, it can't run any event listeners because the JavaScript it's loading might tell it to do something else.

 Consider the following timeline of a typical web page load: